theappbusiness/accessibility-guidelines/README.md

 * [Order of elements in code](guidelines/1.3.2.md): Make sure that elements appear in a logical reading order in code, so that they are presented in a meaningful order to screen reader users.

-* [Instructions don't rely on sensory characteristics](): If you give tips or instructions, don't assume that users can perceive colour, size, shape, sound, or the location of elements on screen.
+* [Instructions don't rely on sensory characteristics](): If you give tips or instructions, don't assume that users can perceive colour, size, shape, sound or the location of elements on screen.

 * [Orientation](guidelines/1.3.4.md): Make sure a page's view is not locked to either portrait or landscape mode, unless this is essential.